chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ### Options
-- **-replace**: Forces Terraform to replace an object even if there are no configuration changes that would require it.
-It is not a good practice to use it, but it can be useful in certain cases.
+- **`-replace`**: Force Terraform to replace an object even if there are no configuration changes that require it.
+This is generally not recommended, but it can be useful in certain situations.

 ### Example
 ```sh